cloud66/help-old/_posts/stack-features/2013-11-06-database-replication.md

 <div class="notice notice-danger">
 	<h3>Note</h3>
-	<p>The process of database replication will disrupt your database serving your application for the duration of scaling up and sclaing down.</p>
+	<p>The process of database replication will disrupt your database serving your application for the duration of scaling up and scaling down.</p>
 </div>

 That's it!